UMCU-Digital-Health/SleepWellBaby/docs/dataset_card.md

 ### Data Instances

-The input data

-Provide an JSON-formatted example and brief description of a typical instance in the dataset.
-If available, provide a link to further examples.

 #### Sleep stage annotations
 This dataset contains sleep stage annotations recorded in an Excel file using a long format.
 Each row represents a time point during the observation period.
 The columns include:
 - Time: Minutes elapsed since the start of the observations.